Reality of Unipotent elements in Classical Lie Groups: Reality for nilpotent elements in classical Lie algebras over

 Since $ X $ is strongly real, $\nu X \nu^{-1} =-X$ for some involution $ \nu\in {\rm Sp}(p,q)$.
 Then $ \nu\, \in\, g Z_G(X) $.
 It follows that when $d_j$ is even and $1\leq j \leq s$, the matrices $A_{jj}$ also satisfy

 Using \eqref{block-matrixAii-sp-pq} and \eqref{rel-Ajj-matrix} we conclude that

-Let $\lambda$ be a right eigen value of $A_{jj}$ (ref for existence of eigen value).
+Let $\lambda$ be a right eigen value of $A_{jj}$.
 Then it follows that $-\bar \lambda^{-1}$ is also a right eigen value which is distinct from $\lambda$.
 This proves that $t_{d_j}$, the order of the matrix $A_{jj}$, must be even.
 This completes the proof. \end{proof}